noam-hoze/music-library-file-adaptation/README.md

---manual_dir DIR      Directory for files needing manual review --excluded_dir DIR    Directory for excluded files --min_length SEC      Minimum length in seconds (default: 120) --artist NAME         Artist name to prepend to filenames --force_instrumental  Force all files to be treated as instrumental --debug               Run in debug mode (analyze only, no changes)
+--manual_dir DIR      Directory for files needing manual review --excluded_dir DIR    Directory for excluded files --min_length SEC      Minimum length in seconds (default: 120) --no_length_check     Disable the minimum length check (default: enabled) --artist NAME         Artist name to prepend to filenames --force_instrumental  Force all files to be treated as instrumental --debug               Run in debug mode (analyze only, no changes)